J-Coke/Back-End-Project/README.md

 ## Link to hosted version

-This project is hosted at https://jc-news-app.herokuapp.com/api
+This endpoints of this project can be explored at https://jc-news-app.herokuapp.com/api

 ## Summary